 5. Some activities can affect the prodromal labor but most of the time the contractions will disappear without any efforts

-Some reports that a warm bath can help to reduce the contraction.
+Some reports that a warm bath and take a nap can help to reduce the contraction.